What to Tweet on Twitter to Enhance Job Search Efforts

 Retweet good posts: When you retweet what your fellow tweeps have to say, you pay them the highest compliment.
 So find a few companies you want to follow and spend a few days reading their tweets.
 Then help them spread their message by retweeting them.

 Posting links to articles and retweeting are great ways to get started, but you’ll want to get more personal after a while.
-The following list gives you an idea of the kinds of personal information and experiences that may be worth sharing:
+After all, one of the main points of tweeting is to give employers a chance to get to know you better.
+The following list gives you an idea of the kinds of personal details and experiences that may be worth sharing: